-1. Run roofing underlayment beyond the penetration in order to overlap up onto the square protrusion by a minimum of 4" on all sides.
+- Run roofing peel & stick underlayment beyond the penetration in order to overlap up onto the square protrusion by a minimum of 4" on all sides.
 Overlap at corners.

-3. Cover angle flashing with a second layer of underlayment to protect against metal-to-metal contact.
+- Cover angle flashing with a second layer of underlayment to protect against metal-to-metal contact.
+Flashing must be completely covered with peel & stick underlayment.

-2. Fit angle flashing to the square protrusion.
+- Fit angle flashing to the square protrusion.
 Flashing should be a minimum of 4" x 4".
 Bend tabs around box; fit lower flashing first, then fit side flashings, followed by upper flashing tabbed over the side flashings.
-Caulk all joints and fasten with recommended clip screws.
+Caulk & rivet all joints and fasten with recommended clip screws.

-4. Lay out roof panels to ensure optimum rib placement with regards to the roof penetrations.
+7. Lay out roof panels to ensure optimum rib placement with regards to the roof penetrations.
 Roof up to the square penetration.
 Cut and fit panels around protrusion, allowing a minimum of a 4" tab up and around the box.
 Panel lengths at the penetration should run from the eave up to 12" to 15" beyond the penetration, as shown.

-5. Align the counter flashing and z-closure, marking the z-closure location.
-Apply butyl tape to the z-closure, and fasten the z-closure with clip screws.
-Fold tabs from the z-closure back to the sides of the protrusion.
+8. Align the counter flashing and Z-closure, marking the Z-closure location.
+Apply butyl tape to the Z-closure, and fasten the Z-closure with clip screws.
+Fold tabs from the Z-closure back to the sides of the protrusion.
 Install the roof to wall counter flashing.

-6. Attach the roof to wall flashing and caulk all joints.
-Use rivets to attach the z-closure.
-Caulk z-closures as typical, and rivet flashing at overlaps.
+9. Attach the roof to wall flashing and caulk all joints.
+Use rivets to attach the Z-closure.
+Caulk Z-closures as typical, and rivet flashing at overlaps.

-7. Trim or tab side flashing and install, making sure to overlap the lower roof to wall flashing.
-Attach with screws, and rivet to roof to wall/z-closure assembly.
+10. Trim or tab side flashing and install, making sure to overlap the lower roof to wall flashing.
+Attach with screws, and rivet to roof-to-wall/Z-closure assembly.
 Caulk all joints.

-8. Fit & tab upper (ridge-side) angle flashing.
+11. Fit & tab upper (ridge-side) angle flashing.
 Flashing base should be a minimum width (see table below) to accommodate cleats and roofing panel joint.

-9. Run 2 beads of caulk across the roof panels and fit flashing in place.
+12. Run 2 beads of caulk across the roof panels and fit flashing in place.
 Attach with screws every 12 inches behind cleat line, and as high as possible onto curb flashing.
 Rivet upper flashing tabs to sidewall flashing.

-10. Run butyl tape and attach cleat to roof approximately 10" above the penetration, on top of the flashing.
+13. Run butyl tape and attach cleat to roof approximately 10" above the penetration, on top of the flashing.
 Fasten with clip screws every 12 inches.

-11. Fit and hem roof panels above the penetration.
+14. Fit and hem roof panels above the penetration.
 Clip panels onto the cleat.
 Do NOT caulk between panel and cleat.

-12. Completed flashing for square penetration.
+15. Completed flashing for square penetration.